 This is an exciting day of cycling starting along the Atlantic coast with a more touristic bent included.
-A short transfer to the start of the trail, there is a bit of climbing to do today and your route takes you through the Costa da Prata (Silver coast) to Nazaré, Portugal’s famous fishing town but one now most known for the massive waves that International surfers make their names on.
+There is some climbing to do today and your route takes you through the Costa da Prata (Silver coast) to Nazaré, Portugal’s famous fishing town but one now most known for the massive waves that International surfers make their names on.
 Incredible views of the goliaths that come storming in, is from the upper part of town overlooking the Atlantic.
 The fishing boats are very pretty with their curved bows, reminders of a Phoenician past and the beach village was only settled in the 19th century due to piracy threats onwards from the Vikings.

 A charming route with beautiful vistas.
 You continue inland to Óbidos, with a most enchanting blue and white tiled entrance, the Porta da Vila, through its solid fortified walls.
 The narrow winding cobbled streets lead up to the beautiful castle with its lovely rounded turrets.
 The village itself is delightful with flower pots spilling out of windows and bright colours on white-washed walls.
 Even in medieval times this place was so loved by the wife of King Dinis, he gifted it to her.